RitchieLab/dnanexus/sequencing/call_bqsr/Readme.md

 <!-- dx-header -->
 # Base Quality Score Recalibration (DNAnexus Platform App)

-Call GATK BQSR and return the tables for use in HaplotypeCaller
+Call [GATK BaseRecalibrator](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php) and return the tables for use in HaplotypeCaller

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see